Lycoming College Academic Program

-Students who plan to investigate the religious vocations should register with Theological Pursuits and Callings (TPAC) during their first semester.
+Preparation for Theological Professions — Students who plan to investigate the religious vocations should register with Theological Pursuits and Callings (TPAC)during their first semester.
 TPAC acts as a “center” for students, faculty, and clergy to discuss the needs of students who want to prepare themselves for the ministry, religious education, advanced training in religion, or related vocations.
 Also, it may help coordinate internships for students who desire practical experience in the parish ministry or related areas.

 ACADEMIC SUPPORT SERVICES